volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 ## What is not working :

 - ?
-- Conf for the output is corrupted if something is saved in mixer settings...

 ### 4. Last changes

+November 1st 2020

+- attenuation auto +0.5dB
+- warning for clipping detection

 October 26th 2020